GilTRipper/create-rn-app/README.md

 - `.env.<env>` files are expected; pre-actions copy the chosen one to `.env` for iOS schemes.
 - Android: flavors are generated for the selected envs with matching `project.ext.envConfigFiles` and per-env `src/<env>` folders (assets/res copied from `main`, Kotlin stays in `main/java`).
 - iOS: shared schemes named `<AppName><Env>` with pre-actions copying the corresponding `.env.<env>` file.
+- **Note**: If you skip environment setup, the default iOS scheme will be automatically renamed from `HelloWorld` to your project name.

 ### Firebase Setup (Optional)